Pegasus is on sale! Through December 4 you can get a lifetime license for Pegasus on unlimited sites for 50% off—a $500 savings.

 A SaaS boilerplate, also known as a starter kit, is a pre-built foundation for a SaaS application.
 It helps developers save time by eliminating the need to build every aspect of the application from scratch—instead starting with a lot of things already built, and adding their specific application logic on top of that.

-There's a good analogy between boilerplates and programming frameworks.
 In the early days of the web, making applications was a complete nightmare.
 You had to code your own network protocols, database access, and design your front end from scratch.
 But, eventually frameworks came along, providing a lot of those pieces for you.
 Django in the Python world, Rails for Ruby, React and Next.js for JavaScript, Bootstrap and Tailwind for CSS, and so on.
 With frameworks, building web applications was much faster and easier!

 Boilerplates are to frameworks, what frameworks were to the underlying languages.
 In the Python world, instead of starting with Django, you start with a Django-based boilerplate, and you can ship even faster.